therungg/therun-frontend/README.md

 # [The Run](therun.gg): The Free Speedrun Statistics Site

 _Therun_ is a free speedrun statistics website.
-It provides live data and advanced stats for participating speedrunners.
+It provides live data and advanced statistics for participating speedrunners.

 ## Features

 -   Live Runs tracking
 -   Advanced statistics
 -   Games overview
 -   Splits backup
 -   Twitch Extension

 and many, many more.